 - Are breastfed and do not take vitamin D supplements

-Dermatologists and cancer experts advise caution in exposure to sun (or to sunlight), especially in childhood, and recommend regular use of sunscreens.
+advise caution in exposure to sun (or to sunlight), especially in childhood, and recommend regular use of sunscreens.
 Sunscreens markedly decrease vitamin D production in the skin.
 In Northern India, the sun is too weak to allow the skin to synthesise vitamin D during the winter months.

 Breastfeeding and Vitamin D